alaimo/ht-auth/README.md

 ht-auth
 =======

-Simple authentication with an htpasswd file for node js
+Simple authentication with an htpasswd file for node js applications